oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     key_file=<path to your private keyfile> # TODO
     ```

-6. Click **Close**.
+7. Click **Close**.

+    The new API key is listed under **API Keys**.

-7. Return to Cloud Shell.
+8. Return to Cloud Shell.

-8. Switch to your home directory and create a directory named `datasafe_keyfile`.
+9. Switch to your home directory and create a directory named `datasafe_keyfile`.

     ```
     <copy>cd $HOME
     mkdir datasafe_keyfile</copy>
     ```

-9. Create a configuration file in the `oci` directory using the vi editor.
+10. Create a configuration file in the `oci` directory using the vi editor.

     ```
     <copy>vi ~/oci/config</copy>
     ```

-10. Paste the configuration file contents.
+11. Paste the configuration file contents.

-11. Modify the last line to be the path to your key file.
+12. Modify the last line to be the future path to your key file.
+In a later step, you move your PEM file to this directory.
 In the example below, substitute `your-pem-file.pem` with your own PEM file name.

     ```
     <copy>key_file=datasafe_keyfile/your-pem-file.pem</copy>
     ```

-12. Save and close (press **Escape**, and then enter **:wq**).
+13. Save and close (press **Escape**, and then enter **:wq**).

-13. In Cloud Shell in the upper-right corner, click the **cloud Shell** menu icon, and select **Upload**.
+14. In Cloud Shell in the upper-right corner, click the **cloud Shell** menu icon, and select **Upload**.

     The **File Upload to your Home Directory** dialog box is displayed.

-14. Drag your PEM file to the dialog box, and click **Upload**.
+15. Drag your PEM file to the dialog box, and click **Upload**.

     Your file is uploaded to your home directory.

-15. After the file is successfully transferred, click **Hide** to close the dialog box.
+16. After the file is successfully transferred, click **Hide** to close the dialog box.

-16. Move the file to the `datasafe_keyfile` directory.
+17. Move the file to the `datasafe_keyfile` directory.
 In the example below, replace `your-pem-file.pem` with your own PEM file name.

     ```
     <copy>mv ~/your-pem-file.pem ~/datasafe_keyfile/your-pem-file.pem</copy>